basaransuleyman/KetgoMVVM/README.md

 # KetgoMVVM

 In this app you can add and sell products, update and delete your product and if your product is sold you can use sold button choice.
-In this clone app use your location for selling location.
+In this app use your location for selling location.
+I

 # Which technologies did I use in  my project